uluturki/social-annotate/paper.md

 - **Popup page**: A simple interface to control the extension, such as enable/disable, annotation statistics, and switching between different collection tasks.

 - **Options page**: A page for configuring and customizing the extension to change the behavior of certain aspects.
 Configurations on this page can be exported to or imported from a file.

 ![`Social-Annotate` schematic design.
 Components of the extension presented in the middle panel and their UI designs shown on the right panel.\label{fig:schema}](manuscript/schema.png)

-In Figure \autoref{fig:schema}, we present the high-level representation of the extension.
+In \autoref{fig:schema}, we present the high-level representation of the extension.
 Elements of the extension are presented in the middle panel.
 We implement a separate content script for each social media platform, and only inject the relevant scripts to the page.
 Content scripts inject the surveys to the page, where the injection location and the survey itself can be configured.
 Users can interact with the extension using "popup" and configure it using "options" pages.

 Our extension does not require any changes to the code for customizing the survey questions.
 We aim to be accessible for all users, especially those with limited programming experience.
 Surveys can be customized in the options page, and entire configurations including customized surveys can be exported as a configuration file that can be shared with study participants for easy onboarding.

 Advanced users can also implement their own content scripts for extending to different platforms.
 Using this additional functionality, users can design their own data collection strategy and manipulate content for controlled studies.
-We are providing details on how to easily extend `Social-Annotate` for supporting other platforms.
+We are providing details on how to easily extend `Social-Annotate` for supporting other platforms in section called "Extending to other platforms".